tlhutch/test-playbooks/docs/test_plans/features/34_job_slicing.md

   - [ ] Show Changes
   - [ ] Verbosity
   - [ ] Allow Simultaneous
-- [ ] Hosts will not appear in more than one slice
 - [ ] Callback Provisioning
   - [ ] Works
   - [ ] Does not create a workflow job
 - [ ] Simultaneous execution
   - [ ] Can run simultaneously
   - [ ] Won't run simultaneously if that is disabled
-- [ ] Cancellation
-  - [ ] Cancelling the sliced job cancels all slices
-  - [ ] Canceling a slice does not cancel the entire job
-- [ ] Can be executed as part of a workflow
-- [ ] Can be scheduled
 - [ ] Notification templates only fire for the whole sliced job, as opposed to the slices
 - [ ] Relaunching
   - [ ] Slices can be relaunced individually